hpe-dev-incubator/hpe-dev-portal/content/blog/automating-operations-on-dscc-using-ansible-playbooks.md

 This repo mainly consists of two folders:

-1. Libraries: These are Python libraries that will be used by the Ansible playbooks to perform CRUD operations on DSCC resources.
+1. **Libraries**: These are Python libraries that will be used by the Ansible playbooks to perform CRUD operations on DSCC resources.
-2. Examples: This folder consists of sample Ansible playbooks that perform CRUD operations on DSCC resources.
+2. **Examples**: This folder consists of sample Ansible playbooks that perform CRUD operations on DSCC resources.
 With these examples, one can start building use cases.

-   Setting up environment variables
+**Setting up environment variables**

 ANSIBLE_LIBRARY and ANSIBLE_MODULE_UTILS are environment variables that need to be set.
 Set the ANISBLE_LIBRARY variable to the greenlake-data-services-ansible/library directory of the repo like this.

 `ANSIBLE_LIBRARY=/home/admin/greenlake-data-services-ansible/library`

 Set the ANSIBLE_MODULE_UTILS to the module_utils directory under greenlake-data-services-ansible/library directory like this.

 `ANSIBLE_MODULE_UTILS=/home/admin/greenlake-data-services-ansible/library/module_utils`

-Usage
+**Usage**

 Let’s have a look at an example used to perform DSCC operations on a host using an Ansible playbook.
 For any Ansible playbook to be used, an inventory file is required.
 The Ansible inventory file defines the hosts and groups of hosts on which commands, modules, and tasks in a playbook operate.
 In this example, we are calling REST APIs from our local machine.
 This file can be placed anywhere and the path of this file can be given during the Ansible playbook execution.
 Create an inventory file, name it “hosts” (the name of the file can be anything), and update it with the following details:
 `[localhost]
 127.0.0.1 ansible_connection=local ansible_python_interpreter=/home/admin/ansible-env/bin/python`